 Return to your raft and eat dinner at the hotel while enjoying a traditional Mon dance.
 At night, sleep peacefully as the waters of the Kwai flow beneath your bed.

 Eat breakfast before visiting a nearby Mon tribal village, learning about local traditions and customs.
-Trek through the jungle and choose to ride an elephant if you please.
-Check out from the hotel and enjoy lunch at a local restaurant.
+Trek through the jungle, check out from the hotel and enjoy lunch at a local restaurant.

 Take a ride on a historic train on the Death Railway, passing over an original wooden viaduct constructed by Allied prisoners of war.
 At the end of your tour, journey back to Bangkok, where convenient hotel transportation awaits.